 Though our sample size for this comparison, two chapters, is quite small compared to the overall extent of the Montalvo and Southey’s texts, we think that the figure we have generated for the suppression of emotion words, 48%, suggests that the suppression of emotion is not a fluke, but a consistent practice.
 We believe this figure, which seems high, might even grow once we include the project Montalvo’s Book IV, which Southey abridged so heavily that it hardly seems the same work.

-It seems quite clear to us that Southey has dramatically altered the emotional content of the romance for his translation, though especially with a small sample, the reason for the suppresion of emotion is not so clear.

-EBB: Something here on Romanticism and emotion—what are the received ideas we might be contesting?
+It seems quite clear to us that Southey has dramatically altered the emotional content of the romance for his translation, though especially with a small sample, the reason for the suppression of emotion is not so clear.
+Southey’s efforts here give us perspective in the field of Romanticism on its complex engagement with emotional content: it is commonplace to consider Romanticism as concerned with the engagement of readerly sympathies and expression of affect, but Romantic authors (including Southey’s friends, William Wordsworth and Samuel Taylor Coleridge) took emotion very seriously as a sublime, motile force, driving the mind from measured reason, and their interest in the emotion-laden texts of past centuries may have been modulate, dilute, and refine it for a modern age, attuned to the susceptibility of the mind to overwhelming emotion.
 Jan Plamper writes that it has been traditional in the history of emotion, with examples going back to John Huizinga’s seminal work in the field, of representing the people of the Middle Ages as “hyperemotional medieval children” (39).
 While scholars in recent years have questioned the idea, which dates back at least to the nineteenth century, of a progressive notion of human emotion characterized by increases in emotional control, it may be that Southey calms Montalvo’s Amadís as a means of suiting his audience’s taste (Plamper 49).
 Yet Southey is not, as a rule, unemotional, even in Amadis of Gaul.
 His parting comment to the reader of the Preface, indeed, is rich in sentiment, in this case his own fond affection for his inconvenient source text: “Perhaps others may not see the beauties which I perceive; the necessity of dwelling upon every sentence has produced in me a love for the whole” (“Preface” xxxv).

 Based on clues from Southey’s Preface, we have another hypothesis to suggest: Southey suppressed emotions in the Montalvo text in reaction against the two French translators who expanded rather than contracted Montalvo’s sentiment.
 While Southey’s Preface does not criticize emotions in Montalvo, it does critique expressions of feeling in both Herberay and Tressan.
 Southey accuses the sixteenth-century Herberay, his least favorite Amadís translator, of “abominable obscenities” and complains that the late eighteenth-century Tressan concealed true expressions of chivarly under a “varnish of French sentiment” (“Preface” xxxiii–xxxiv).
 To our project team, it seems plausible that for Southey, the language of sentiment in the Montalvo simply felt too French to be acceptable in a text for English readers.
 In a curious moment of reverse causality, it appears that Amadís’s translation history might have caused the source text to seem overly emotional.